Descalso, Godley send Diamondbacks over Reds 5-2

+PHOENIX (AP) - The Arizona Diamondbacks bashed the ball around the yard in their series opener against Cincinnati.

+The hits were much harder to come by Tuesday night, but the ones they had were impactful - none more so than Daniel Descalso's first-inning homer.

-PHOENIX (AP) - Daniel Descalso hit a two-run homer, Zack Godley pitched six effective innings and the Arizona Diamondbacks beat the Cincinnati Reds 5-2 on Tuesday night.
+Descalso sparked Arizona's offense with a two-run homer, Zack Godley pitched six effective innings and the Diamondbacks made the most of their four hits to beat the Cincinnati Reds 5-2.

+"Descalso, with the two-run homer, got us playing downhill baseball," Arizona manager Torey Lovullo said.
+"We didn't have a lot of hits, but we had meaningful hits to help us win the game."

 Godley (5-4) bounced back from a shaky previous outing, working out of a jam in the first inning to allow two runs on six hits.
 Brad Boxberger worked a perfect ninth for his 13th save in 14 chances.

-Eugenio Suarez homered for the Reds, who have lost 10 of 15.
+Eugenio Suarez homered for the reeling Reds, who have lost 10 of 15.

+"(Godley) had nice mix of breaking balls and change ups," Reds interim manager Jim Riggleman said.
+"We hit into a couple of double plays.
+That is baseball."

 Godley was roughed up his last start, allowing eight runs in 3 1/3 innings in a loss to Milwaukee.
 The Arizona right-hander looked like he might be in for another short night, giving up a run and three runners in the first inning.